-You can obtain Nepal visa upon arrival.
-Bring one passport picture and US$ 25 cash to pay in visa fee.
+You can obtain a Nepal visa upon arrival.
+Bring one passport picture and US$ 30 cash to pay in visa fee.
 After clearing immigration and custom, meet your guide and driver at the arrival gate.

 After introductions, your guide and driver will transfer you to your hotel in the city (35 minutes).
 After wash up and change, with your guide and driver, proceed for sightseeing.

 First, visit Swayambhunath Stupa - the 2000-year-old Buddhist monument situated atop a hillock on the western fringe of the city.
-The monument is associated with the evolution of Kathmandu valley.
-The monument complex includes the stupa, an array of small shrines, temples and monasteries.
-Swayambhunath is a popular pilgrimage destination for Buddhist as well as Hindu followers and we will have an opportunity to watch the rituals performed by them.
+It's a historic temple associated with the evolution of Kathmandu valley.
+The temple complex includes the stupa, an array of small shrines, temples, and monasteries.
+Swayambhunath is a popular pilgrimage destination for Buddhist as well as Hindu followers, and we will have an opportunity to watch the rituals performed by them.

 From here, we descend and drive to Kathmandu Durbar Square in the heart of the city.
-Several of the temples and palace complex here are devastated by the last earthquake but we are still able to see many others structures here.
+Several of the temples and palace complex here is devastated by the last earthquake, but we are still able to see many other structures here.
 We will visit the Kumari House, among other temples.
-The house has rich wood carving at its door, windows and balconies but more importantly, this is the residence of Kumari - the living goddess of Nepal!
-We will request for a glimpse of the goddess who briefly appears in the balcony, if she is available.
+The house has rich wood carving at its door, windows, and balconies but more importantly, this is the residence of Kumari - the living goddess of Nepal!
+We will request for a glimpse of the goddess who briefly appears in the balcony if she is available.

-We will take leisurely walk through the streets of Indrachowk and Ason - the traditional business hub and end up in Thamel - the popular tourist destination for budget accommodations, restaurants and handicraft stores.
+We will take leisurely walk through the streets of Indrachowk and Asson - the traditional business hub and end up in Thamel - the popular tourist destination for budget accommodations, restaurants, and handicraft stores.

-In the evening, you are invited for a Nepali welcome dinner in a typical Nepali restaurant.
+In the evening, you are invited to a Nepali welcome dinner in a typical Nepali restaurant.
 The restaurant also entertains the guests by Nepali folklore dancing.